Azema/crawlerjs/README.md

 # crawlerjs
-Crawler that retrieves web pages links SAP
+Crawler that retrieves web pages links SAP with [phantomjs](http://phantomjs.org/).

 ## Dependencies
 [Node.js](http://nodejs.org/) is necessary to launch the crawler.
 It's easy to install, go to the site for details.